Shared parental leave allows for a maximum of up to 50 weeks’ leave to be shared between parents.

 If a SPLIT day is worked on a day of leave in the half pay period of shared parental leave, the employer must ensure the employee receives a half day of paid leave in lieu once they have returned to work.

-Other employed doctors not covered by these terms and conditions of service, e.g. consultants and SAS doctors, salaried GPs, junior doctors in devolved nations, will need to agree with their employer separately how SPLIT days will be paid.
+Other employed doctors not covered by these terms and conditions of service, e.g. consultants and SAS doctors, salaried GPs, resident doctors in devolved nations, will need to agree with their employer separately how SPLIT days will be paid.